SimonEnsemble/old_ish_SimonEnsemble.github.io2/_posts/2021-03-31-mof-startups.md

 ## ZoraMat
 website: [zoramat.com](https://zoramat.com/)

-to learn more about MOFs, I recommend "The Chemistry and Applications of Metal-Organic Frameworks" [here](http://yaghi.berkeley.edu/pdfPublications/13-sci-mof-rev.pdf).
+to learn more about MOFs, see "The Chemistry and Applications of Metal-Organic Frameworks" [here](http://yaghi.berkeley.edu/pdfPublications/13-sci-mof-rev.pdf).

 ** thanks
 D. Bradshaw,